 As a benefit of joining the LMR network, alumni of Leadership Quest are invited to participate in Alumni Only programming throughout the year.
 These programs include but are not limited to:

-Convening Leaders offers environments where LMR members can engage in high-performing conversations characterized by respect, courtesy, and compassion around important community issues.
+Convening Leaders offers environments where LMR alumni can engage in high-performing conversations characterized by respect, courtesy, and compassion around important community issues.

 Recent topics have included: